 - Treatment – From Nancy’s Nook, which is an incredible “endometriosis learning library.”
 Make sure you click on the right side on Topics to see all the articles under Treatment.

-- Lupron – Check out the informative links I’ve put together on my Resources page
+- Lupron – Informative links on side effects and limitations my Resources page.

-- Orilissa – Check out the informative links I’ve put together on my Resources page
+- Orilissa – Informative links on side effects and limitations my Resources page.

 How to Find an Endometriosis Excision Surgeon